-Purpose: To hedge price risk of the imported/exported commodity the mainland or within the SEZs as far as its import/export transactions are concerned.)

-Products: Standard exchange traded futures and options (purchases only) in international commodity exchanges.
-If risk profile warrants - may use OTC contracts overseas.

-AD banks may allow entities in the Special Economic Zones (SEZ) to undertake hedging transactions in the overseas commodity exchanges/markets to hedge their commodity prices on export/import, subject to the condition that such contract is entered into on a stand-alone basis.
-(The term "standalone" means the unit in SEZ is completely isolated from financial contacts with its parent or subsidiary in
+Purpose: To hedge price risk of the imported/exported commodity international commodity exchanges.
+If risk profile warrants - may use OTC hedging transactions in the overseas commodity exchanges/markets to hedge their commodity prices on export/import, subject to the condition that such contract is entered into on a stand-alone basis.
+(The term "standalone" means the unit in